Get Help For A Failed Knee Replacement Utilizing PEMF Therapy

 PEMF therapy - patients typically see a big difference in pain levels, inflammation levels, and an overall decrease in the spasms and tightness around the knee following PEMF therapy sessions.
 This therapy is very comfortable, and works best when done consistently.
 PEMF sessions tend to build on each other, leading to a cumulative effect over time that leads to longer periods of time with decreased symptoms.

 Revision surgery - In many of these cases when a knee replacement has already failed, a second surgery is warranted.
 The risks are usually higher regarding infections, but the revisional surgery itself should yield better function.

 Don't continue to suffer with a failed knee replacement and allow it to affect your daily activities.

-Let CORE Chiropractic help you get back on track with personalized chiropractic care, knee decompression therapy, stretching & exercise recommendations, PEMF therapy and a custom treatment plan.
+Let CORE Chiropractic help you get back on track with personalized chiropractic care, stretching & exercise recommendations, PEMF therapy and a custom treatment plan.
 Call today for your consultation, or schedule an appointment online.